 - Cardiac syncope conditions

 If you’re not sure your disability is extreme enough to have a service dog, decide whether your day-to-day life would become significantly easier and safer with the help of a dog.

 Getting a service dog does not happen immediately, as there must be a good fit between you and the dog as well as one that is trained specifically to cater to your disability.
 Service dogs also go through training for obedience, advanced disability service and personalized needs.
 This takes time, but if you are willing to invest in the system and training, you will have a trustworthy companion and service provider in your dog.

 Look to Canine Partners for Life for Your Service Dog

 Canine Partners for Life works to improve the quality of life and increase independence of those with disabilities by pairing them with professionally trained service dogs.
 Our program includes follow-up training and support services to ensure our service dogs meet and connect to the unique situation of a person with a disability.

-Contact us to learn more about service dogs and the training process.
+Contact us to learn more about our service dog organization and the training program.